Complete Asana Gantt Chart Guide – How To’s and Alternatives

 Does Asana Have Gantt Charts?

 Yes, Asana has a native Gantt chart view that you can use to visualize, plan, and make changes to your project.
+The built-in Gantt chart feature offers important features like dependencies and Asana milestones.

 Gantt charts aren’t included in the Asana Free plan, so you’ll need to sign up for the Asana Starter plan at a minimum.